 In the hands of experts, carbon fiber bows are tested, optimized, and intentionally designed from button to tip to allow for high quality acoustics and rich tonality.

-“Wood is extremely variable, but carbon fiber is not, so it’s possible to make bows that are very consistent in weight, balance and feel,” writes the editor of The Violinist.
+“Wood is extremely variable, but carbon fiber is not, so it’s possible to make bows that are very consistent in weight, balance and feel,” writes Laurie Niles, editor of the Violinist.

 Play Anywhere, Anytime

-As we explain in Carbon Fiber vs. Wood Bows, carbon fiber bows won’t expand and contract in heat making them ideal for traveling and playing outdoors.
+As we explain in our Carbon Fiber vs. Wood Bows article, carbon fiber bows won’t expand and contract in heat, making them ideal for traveling and playing outdoors.
 (Remember carbon fiber’s great temperature resistance?)
 Plus, humidity doesn’t impact carbon fiber like it does wood, so carbon fiber bows are less likely to warp when exposed to moisture.

 You know you shouldn’t leave your bow on the edge of the music stand but sometimes you forget.
 The doorbell rings, your kids call out for help, and you’ve got to run!
 No matter how many years you’ve been playing, accidents happen.

 You might knock your bow off the music stand, close your case on it, or trip and drop it.
-A carbon fiber bow can stand up to the challenges of everyday life.
-It won’t crack after years of use.
+A carbon fiber bow can stand up to the challenges of everyday life, making carbon fiber not just the best violin bow material, but the most durable.
+Carbon fiber won’t crack after years of use.
 It won’t warp if too many hairs break on one side.
 You’ll likely never need repairs on a carbon fiber bow.

-Feel the power of carbon fiber in your hands.
-CodaBow’s award-winning collection has a carbon fiber bow that’s been engineered just for you.
-Try a few out on your instrument today.
+Want to feel the power of carbon fiber in your hands, giving you a direct carbon fiber violin bow versus wood comparison?
+Pick one from CodaBow’s award-winning collection.
 Through our in-home trial program, you can have decades of fine-bow making expertise delivered right to your door.
-See how different CodaBow carbon fiber bows feel and sound on your instrument, then keep the one you like!
+See how different CodaBow carbon fiber bows feel and sound on your instrument and then you will be hooked!
 Reach out with questions and sign up for our email list to be the first to know about advancements in carbon fiber bows.